ajcr/transfinite/README.md

 ![alt tag](https://github.com/ajcr/py-omega/blob/master/images/ordinals4.png)

-Comparison operators also work exactly as they're meant to, so any two ordinals can be compared and any inequality verified.
+Comparison operators also work exactly as they're meant to, so any two ordinals can be compared, and any inequality verified.

 ## Future

-To be implemented soon...
+To be implemented one day soon...

 - Veblen hierarchy, large countable ordinals.
 - Visualisation of small countable ordinals (maybe).

-To be tidied up soon...

-- Some internal methods can be simplified.
-- Eliminate/reduce need for explicit type-checking in methods.